Last updated 22nd July 2021.

-To visit the shop, no pre-booking is required, and you don't need to be a museum visitor.
+To visit the shop you don't need to be a museum visitor.

 As with many high street shops, we have introduced a one-way route and maximum capacity to the gift shop to maintain social distancing.
 Please try to use cashless payments when making purchases.